eknowledger/eknowledger.github.io/_posts/2017-12-7-quiz-search-insert-position.md

 ---
 layout: single
 title: "Search Insert Position"
-excerpt: "Write a function to find index of element in an array or return, and if not found return index where it should be inserted in order."
+excerpt: "Write a function to find index of element in an array, and if not found return index where it should be inserted in order."
 tags: [interview,algorithm, data structure]
 share: true
 comments: true